COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 -

-What is the most frequent surprise for EU outsiders?
+What are the most frequent surprises for EU outsiders?

 -